BUILT INTO EVERY GOODSPEED APP

 Real code from the GAS template

-The excerpt below is lifted verbatim from lib/revenuecat.ts in the gas-template repository.
+The code below is drawn from hooks/useSubscription.ts in the gas-template repository.
 This is the code your generated app gets, not pseudocode, not a description of intent.

 }